Vote on workers' aid bill to be a confidence test

 Rodriguez moved Monday to fast-track the bill so that it can be passed in a single day after just 4.5 hours of debate.

 With the support of New Democrats, the Liberal government won a vote Tuesday to limit debate on Rodriguez's motion.
-A vote on his motion is expected to take place Tuesday night.
+A vote on the fast-tracking motion itself is expected to take place Tuesday night.
 New Democrats have already indicated they'll support it.

 If the motion passes, as expected, debate on the actual bill will follow, with a vote occurring in the wee hours of the morning.